RafqaHaddad1/DesignPatterns/README.md

    - **Runtime Selection**: Dynamically switch between algorithms based on user preferences or system states.
    - **Reducing Conditionals**: Eliminate conditional statements in favor of modular code.
    - **Testing and Extensibility**: Facilitate unit testing and add new algorithms without modifying existing code.

 Remember, the Strategy pattern promotes cleaner code, better separation of concerns, and improved maintainability.
 Feel free to ask if you need further clarification or examples! 😊

 ---------------------------------------
 ### I. Template

 ---------------------------------------
-Certainly!
 The **Template Method pattern** is a design pattern that defines the skeleton of an algorithm in a superclass but allows subclasses to override specific steps without altering the overall structure.
 Let's explore its key aspects:

 1. **Purpose and Example**:
    - The Template Method pattern is useful when you want to create a common processing algorithm with a fixed sequence of steps, but allow customization of specific steps by subclasses.